 One last tip: don’t leave it to the last minute!!!
 If you haven’t already gotten your family picture done and started planning your card, you should start NOW!
 I’m leaving it a bit last minute this year because I want to include the baby on the card (and don’t know exactly when he or she is arriving).
 While waiting for baby to arrive, though, I’ve started browsing Minted.com’s new designs… 🙂

 Do you send out a family Christmas card every year?
-How do you get your kids to cooperate with the annual picture?
+How do you take great family pictures?

 I received credit with Minted.com for ordering our holiday cards in exchange for this post; all opinions expressed are my own.
 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.